 Another, alternative option for the students is studying MBBS abroad.
 It is generally believed to be a better option for the students who could not reserve their seats in the government medical colleges of India and do not wish to waste another year by reappearing in the NEET Exam to improve their rank.

 Several countries for MBBS are usually considered as more affordable for the Indian students and hence have been gaining popularity for the past few decades.
 Countries like Russia, Ukraine, Kyrgyzstan, Bangladesh, Kazakhstan are witnessing an increased intake of Indian students in their medical courses.

 MBBS in Russia often is considered among the unlimited options the world offers for the students seeking MBBS abroad.
-The country not only has an affordable fee structure of medical studies but also a feasible way to live.
-It has several extraordinary universities with marvellous educational facilities, several universities with legacies as old as centuries but still withholding positions among the top medical universities of the world, abundant exposure to various global practices and researches related to medicine, and so on.
-In subsequent to that, the strong and strategic relations between both the countries have already warmed their locals' cultures and beliefs.
+The country not only has an affordable fee structure for medical studies but also a feasible way to live.
+It has several extraordinary universities with marvelous educational facilities, several universities with legacies as old as centuries but still withholding positions among the top medical universities of the world, abundant exposure to various global practices and research related to medicine, and so on.
+In subsequent to that, the strong and strategic relations between both the countries have already warmed their locals’ cultures and beliefs.
 This makes Russia an incredibly popular destination for medical education for Indian students.
 Every year, we witness the departure of a few more thousand students to study in the top government medical university of Russia.

 Read More: Practice in India after MBBS in Russia

 Case 3: Great Efforts But Unsatisfactory Results.